-Polycystic ovarian syndrome or PCOS is a very common condition in women.
+Polycystic ovary syndrome, or PCOS, is a very common condition in women.

-There are 3 criteria for the diagnosis of polycystic ovarian syndrome, PCOS
+There are three criteria for the diagnosis of polycystic ovary syndrome, or PCOS

 - a history of anovulation (not releasing an egg on a regular basis, usually diagnosed by a history of irregular periods)

 - having signs of hyperandrogenism (excessive hair growth, acne or high blood levels of certain hormones);

 - and ovaries that have a certain characteristic appearance on ultrasound.

 To have the diagnosis of PCOS, you must have 2 of the 3 criteria and one must be hyperandrogenism, according to certain criteria.
 If you do not meet these criteria, other fertility treatments are still available.

 The diagnosis of PCOS is a diagnosis of exclusion

 A diagnosis of exclusion means that other conditions such as hypothyroidism (too little thyroid hormone), hyperprolactinemia (too much prolactin hormone), and congenital adrenal hyperplasia (an inherited disease) must be ruled out by a few lab tests.
 As even normal-weight women with PCOS have an increased risk of glucose intolerance, diabetes, and high cholesterol, appropriate tests for these conditions will likely be performed.